Softeq/XToolkit.WhiteLabel/documentation/articles/xtoolkit/remote.md

 var remoteService = remoteServiceFactory.Create<IApi>(httpClient);
 ```

-> In this case, can be used more simple way:
+> In this case, it can be used in a simpler way:
 ```cs
 var remoteService = remoteServiceFactory.Create<IApi>("https://google.com");
 ```